-The materials used can be classified into engineering grade like PEEK, commonly used thermoplastics like PLA, resin based materials and composites are materials that are created by combining two materials to get the best properties of both.
+The materials used can be classified into engineering grade like PEEK, commonly used thermoplastics like PLA, resin-based materials and composites are materials that are created by combining two materials to get the best properties of both.

 Composites stand apart from the rest of the materials as it is mainly used for prototyping with metals and it is a vast category of its own.

-It is one of the most sold 3D printing materials available in the market.
+PLA is one of the most sold 3D printing materials available in the market.
 It comes as the default choice when considering a desktop 3D printer which is FDM.

 It is cheap and requires low temperature to print.
 It does not require a heated bed.
 If you are wondering what a heated bed is, it is the platform in which the print head prints onto.
-In some cases a heated bed provides more adhesion of the printing object onto its surface.
+In some cases, a heated bed provides more adhesion of the printing object onto its surface.

-The temperature for printing PLA gives us an understanding of what purpose it can be used where its food safe.
+The temperature for printing PLA gives us an understanding of what purpose it can be used where it’s food safe.
 This material should only be used in low temperature handling.